piyalidas10/Angular-Interview-Questions/README.md

 Every async task (like an HTTP call, setTimeout, or event listener) runs inside this zone.
 When any of these tasks complete, Zone.js tells Angular: “Hey, something just happened — maybe the UI needs to be updated!”
 Then Angular runs change detection automatically.

+**The old world (Zone.js)**
+Angular traditionally relied on Zone.js to:
+  -  Monkey-patch async APIs (setTimeout, Promise, DOM events, XHR)
+  -  Detect “something async happened”
+  -  Run global change detection

+**💥 Problems:**
+  -  Every async event → full app CD cycle
+  -  Hard to reason about performance
+  -  Bad fit for micro-frontends, web components, SSR streaming
+  -  Zone.js patches conflict with modern libs (Mapbox, Stripe, WASM, etc.)

 ## 🔴2.
 How does Zone.js work to trigger change detection?
 Ans.
 It works in a few steps:

-Patching: When Angular starts, Zone.js patches most browser async APIs.
+  -  Patching: When Angular starts, Zone.js patches most browser async APIs.
-Tracking: It keeps track of a "zone" where your Angular application code runs.
+  -  Tracking: It keeps track of a "zone" where your Angular application code runs.
 It knows when all async tasks within that zone are complete.
-Notifying: When an async task finishes (e.g., a fetch request returns or a setTimeout callback executes), Zone.js emits an event called onMicrotaskEmpty or onStable.
+  -  Notifying: When an async task finishes (e.g., a fetch request returns or a setTimeout callback executes), Zone.js emits an event called onMicrotaskEmpty or onStable.
-Triggering: Angular's NgZone service listens for these events.
+  -  Triggering: Angular's NgZone service listens for these events.
 When it's notified, it runs a "tick" of the application, which triggers change detection for the entire component tree.

 ## 🔴3.
 What is NgZone?
 Ans.
 NgZone is an Angular-specific wrapper service built on top of Zone.js.
 It provides a way to control and interact with Angular's zone.
 The two most important methods are: